Is My Cat Happy?

 That disapproving sneer is actually the “Flehmen response.”
 A cat behaviorist explains how to read cats’ lips.

-Animal behaviorist Karen B. London breaks down the silent ways your kitty is trying to tell you they’re hurting.
+Here are all the way your kitty is trying to tell you they’re hurting.

 Zazie Todd, PhD